Want personalized recommendations?

 3. Apply for positions: Start searching for Surgical Technician job openings in your area.
 Check online job boards, hospital websites, and healthcare staffing agencies for available positions.
 Tailor your resume and cover letter to each job application, highlighting your relevant skills and experience.

 4. Prepare for interviews: Once you start receiving interview invitations, take the time to prepare for each interview.
-Research the hospital or surgical center and familiarize yourself with their mission, values, and services.
+Research the hospital or surgical center and familiarize yourself with its mission, values, and services.
 Practice common interview questions and be prepared to discuss your experience and why you are interested in the position.

 5. Consider additional certifications: While not required, obtaining additional certifications can enhance your skills and make you more marketable in the field.
 For example, you may consider becoming certified in advanced cardiac life support (ACLS) or pediatric advanced life support (PALS) to work in specialized surgical units.